Why and How to Host a Child Before Adoption

 Call 301-587-4400 8630 Fenton St. Suite 310 Maryland http://www.cradlehope.org

-We are a Hague-accredited international adoption agency in operation for 33 years.
+We are a Hague-accredited international and domestic adoption agency in operation for 34 years.
 We provide homestudy services in MD, VA and DC.
-We provide placement services for families across the US who want to adopt from China or Liberia or are interested in adopting domestically.
+We provide placement services for families across the US who want to adopt from Kazakhstan, Nigeria, Liberia or the US.

 New Adoptees: What is This Thing You Call Sleep?